saffiali/medgemma-cymbal-medbuddy/README.md

 3.  **Run the application:**

     - Use [uv](https://docs.astral.sh/uv/) (Python's extremely fast package and project manager) to run the application.
 It comes pre-installed in Cloud Shell.
+Create a virtual environment using `uv venv`
     - Run `uv pip install -r requirements.txt` to install the dependencies.
     - Start the application using `uv run streamlit run app.py --server.port=8080 --server.enableCORS=false` (disabling `--server.enableCORS` for testing as it interferes with Cloud Shell).
     - Click `Web Preview` to access the application.